SMARTLAGOON/AlLoRa/README.md

 2. **Ask metadata**:

-    This is the first step for receiving a [mLoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), it asks the Sender for the metadata of the content to be received and waits until a Packet arrives with the name and the number of chunks of the content.
-In this stage, the [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) creates an empty [mLoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) object that will act as a container for the incoming chunks.
+    This is the first step for receiving a [m3LoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b), it asks the Sender for the metadata of the content to be received and waits until a Packet arrives with the name and the number of chunks of the content.
+In this stage, the [Digital Endpoint](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) creates an empty [m3LoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) object that will act as a container for the incoming chunks.
 If successful, it continues to the next state.

 3. **Ask for data**

     In this state, the Receiver will sequentially ask for the chunks necessary to obtain the whole content.
-When a chunk arrives, it will feed the [mLoRaCTP](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) object until it collected all.
-When the [mLoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) is complete, it will be assembled and the content will be ready to access or saved.
+When a chunk arrives, it will feed the [m3LoRaCTP](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) object until it collected all.
+When the [m3LoRaCTP File](https://www.notion.so/m3LoRaCTP-ec6d1adaabcb44b39bb59d41bdf75b9b) is complete, it will be assembled and the content will be ready to access or saved.

 4. **Final acknowledge**